martinescardo/ExactRealNumberComputationInHaskell/README.md

 well regarding the trade-off elegance-versus-efficiency.
 Of course, there are much better ways of computing π.
 But this is not the worst.

-## Conversion from and to Double
+## Conversion from and to `Double`

 We now want to print the results in human-readable form.
-The easiest kind of conversion is to/from Double.
-This can be done without round-off errors, but of course the conversion to Double will involve a truncation error.
+The easiest kind of conversion is to/from `Double`.
+This can be done without round-off errors, but of course the conversion to `Double` will involve a truncation error.
 ```haskell
 toDouble :: I -> Double